ameritusweb/ArtificialBiologicalIntelligence/README.md

 Intelligence is what happens when you run evolutionary receptor topology selection long enough in a rich enough environment.
 It is not a property you design into a system.
 It is a property that grows out of a process.

 The organism builds the world that builds the organism that builds the next world.
+Now with a thinking substrate tracking every thinking path taken through that loop, analyzing which paths lead where, and bootstrapping increasingly sophisticated reasoning strategies from the accumulated record.

+The self-modifying loop has no fixed ceiling because each layer feeds the next: better receptor topology → better evaluation → better thinking → richer experience → deeper metacognition → receptor firings that develop better topology.
+The ceiling rises with the organism.

 Not simulation.
 Not reconstruction.
 Generation.